 With our specialist design team, we have advanced detailed plans for the conservation of the historic buildings including a detailed business plan to ensure long term sustainable uses.
 Our programmes of activity across a range of audiences are also well progressed.

 The Great Hall

 The Great Hall is on the first floor of the Grade I listed North Wing, built to house the finance and management functions of the hospital.
+Patients were cared for in the other wings of the hospital, as they are today.
 Running costs were borne by donations from benefactors, and the Governors used the hall to recruit the great and the good of the City as donors.
 Their names and the sums of their donation were inscribed on its walls.
-Patients were cared for in the other wings of the hospital, as they are today.
-The names run from 1546 until 1905, at which point space ran out.
+This was true providing that you contributed before 1905, when the practice was abandoned; today, contributors to the restoration of the building can once again have their names added.

 The Hall is decorated with portraits and dedications to early donors.
 A striking portrait of Henry VIII, hands on hips, glares down at all who enter, including final year medical students taking their examinations.
 The original hanging of the portrait in The Great Hall was supervised by James Gibbs and William Hogarth in 1738.
 See also: Paintings

 The ceiling was decorated in gold leaf by Jean Baptiste St Michell and represents his only work in England.

 Following the inception of the NHS in 1948, the funding of Barts – like other hospitals – became the responsibility of the government and the Great Hall gradually changed to more general uses such as an examination hall for students, award ceremonies, receptions, dinners and cultural events.

 Images: Matthew Hall

 Friends of Barts Heritage